mathspp/mathspp/pages/05.trainings/case-studies/ivy-league-metadata-services/default.md

 As the hiring manager summarised,

- > “From my perspective, it was definitely a good investment on multiple levels [...].”
-(T.T.)
+ > “From my perspective, it was definitely an excellent investment on multiple levels.” — hiring manager

 [Book a discovery call](https://app.cal.eu/mathspp/python-chat?classes=btn)

 ## The client